 They can open up a new door in your mind.
 If you walk through it, you might emerge a completely different person on the other side.

-In that vein, I wanted to share with you the three most impactful books I read in 2018 and the lessons to be learned from them.
+In that vein, I wanted to share with you three impactful books and the lessons to be learned from them.
 I believe that if I can persuade you to pick them up, they can really contribute to your growth as a real estate investor and entrepreneur.

 Atomic Habits by James Clear